 4.4.
 Mechanisms of autophagy induction by nanomaterials

 There is an increasing amount of literature discussing NP-mediated effects on autophagy.
-Indeed, NPs in general have been suggested as a new class of autophagy activators affecting it through various pathways such as oxidative stress.10 Generation of ROS has been described to be one of the main causes of cytotoxicity for a wide variety of NPs and is thus proposed as a potential universal byproduct of NP exposure.40a, 132 NPs can provoke oxidative stress through multiple interactions, being: 1) Interaction of NPs or intrinsically formed ROS species with mitochondria can induce mitochondrial membrane damage, resulting in the disruption of the mitochondrial membrane potential (MMP) and respiratory chain.
+Indeed, NPs in general have been suggested as a new class of autophagy activators affecting it through various pathways such as oxidative stress.10 Generation of ROS has been described to be one of the main causes of cytotoxicity for a wide variety of NPs and is thus proposed as a potential universal byproduct of NP exposure.40a, 132 NPs can provoke oxidative stress through multiple interactions, being: 1) Interaction of NPs or intrinsically formed ROS species with mitochondria can induce mitochondrial membrane damage, resulting in the disruption of the MMP and respiratory chain.
 As the latter is one of the main sites for the generation of ROS, any perturbation of this electron transport chain can result in increased ROS production.
 Damaged mitochondria can next directly stimulate autophagy in an attempt of the cell to remove the dysfunctional organelles in order to preserve cytoplasmic homeostasis.105, 109, 133 2) Direct interaction with cytoplasmic enzymes that act in maintaining cellular redox potential.
 3) Interaction of NPs with cell surface receptors leading to the activation of intracellular signaling cascades that induce the formation of ROS.40a Furthermore, degradation of the NP coating and core in the lysosomal environment can directly induce ROS by means of any byproducts created or the presence of a bare (reactive) NP surface in an acidic environment.
 Besides direct ROS generation NPs can release redox active metal ions (e.g. Fe2+) that participate in ROS-generating reactions (e.g. Fenton reaction).132, 134

 This ROS formation can next damage the entire cytoplasmic environment including organelles, proteins and lipids.
 As a result, autophagy will be activated to attempt to restore this stressful situation by removal of the respective components.
-It is important to note that not only the secondary effects of ROS (e.g. mitochondrial damage) but also increased levels of ROS as such are able of tuning the level of autophagy by altering the activity of different intracellular signaling molecules.59, 133, 135 Evidence is accumulating on the role of ROS on autophagy, whereby autophagy has been shown to be regulated by different types of ROS, and ROS-mediated autophagy is involved in various pathologies, including cancer.136 Another victim of ROS is the endo/lysosomal compartment of which the degradative capacity is sensed by TFEB, a main regulator of the CLEAR network.137 TFEB in itself is activated by a reduction in cellular degradative capacity as often witnessed upon treatment with certain NPs (e.g. lysosomal alkalinization).
-It has therefore been suggested that the cell attempts to compensate for this insufficient degradative capacity by upregulating autophagy.
-As such, next to ROS, lysosomal dysfunction can be caused by alkalinization of its lumen, NP overload and cytoskeleton disruption,96, 138 all of which are phenomena that can potentially result in the translocation of TFEB to the nucleus, where it will aid the transcription of lysosomal and autophagic genes.81
+It is important to note that not only the secondary effects of ROS (e.g. mitochondrial damage) but also increased levels of ROS as such are able of tuning the level of autophagy by altering the activity of different intracellular signaling molecules.59, 133, 135 Evidence is accumulating on the role of ROS on autophagy, whereby autophagy has been shown to be regulated by different types of ROS, and ROS-mediated autophagy is involved in various pathologies, including cancer.136

+Since the majority of NMs enter the cell through endocytosis, the lysosomes are also frequently a target for their toxicity.
+NMs can cause lysosomal dysfunction by alkalinization of its lumen, NP overload or cytoskeleton disruption.96, 138 This dysfunction can indirectly upregulate autophagy as a mechanism for the cell to compensate for insufficient degradative capacity.
+The signaling link between lysosomal sensing of stress and autophagy is effected by Transcription Factor EB (TFEB), a main regulator of the Lysosomal Expression and Regulation (CLEAR) network.137 Upon starvation and lysosomal stress TFEB will detach from the sensing machinery present on the lysosome and translocate to the nucleus, where it will aid to the transcription of lysosomal and autophagic genes.81